Montrêux Golf & Country Club

 From fine to casual dining, Montrêux has what it takes to please just about any appetite.
-Executive Chef Chris Nealon brings experience and creativity to the table, giving members and their guests exceptional fare, including seasonal favorites with a view from the Clubhouse and Jack’s Den.
+The Executive Chef brings experience and creativity to the table, giving members and their guests exceptional fare, including seasonal favorites with a view from the Clubhouse and Jack’s Den.

 Jack Nicklaus Signature Golf Course

 Par 72 | 7,472 yards from the Golden Bear Tees | Home of an Annual PGA Tour event 1998 - 2019

 World Class Golf On Every Level

 Named one the top five Jack Nicklaus Signature Golf Courses by the Golden Bear himself, Montrêux has been Reno-Tahoe's premier golf course since its inception in 1997.
 Varying terrain and picturesque holes make this private course both a challenge and a joy to play.
 Thanks to its status as one of the finest courses in the region, it was a stop on the PGA Tour from 1998 - 2019.